siddharthaxroy/test/content/principles/index.md

 This is a personal living document, subject to frequent revision.

 ### Science:
-- Apply the scientific method with rigor and intellectual humility
+- Apply the scientific method with rigor and intellectual humility[^15]
 - Science is about seeking the truth[^4], not group consensus
 - Several possible answers do not mean all of them are equally likely[^9]
 - “Trust” is science's main product